-Divorce Appraisals in Wake County by James Earp Appraisal Service
+Divorce Appraisals in the state of NC by James Earp Appraisal Service

-Divorce settlements involve many decisions, including "Who gets the house".
-There are generally two choices when it comes to the house - it can be put up for sale and the proceeds divvied up, or one party can "buy out" the other.
-In either case, one or both parties would be wise to get an appraisal of the residence.
+We realize that divorce can be very difficult.
+There are numerous decisions that have to be settled, including what to do with the home.
+There are generally two choices when discussing common real estate - it can be put on the market and the proceeds split, or one party can "buy out" the other.
+In either case, one or both parties would find it in their best interest to commission an appraisal of the shared real estate.

-Contact us if you require an appraisal for the purposes of a divorce or other separation of assets.
+Contact us if your needs include an appraisal related to a divorce or other allocation of assets.

-NC attorneys and accountants depend on our values when figuring out what the real property is worth for estates, divorces, or other disputes where it is important.
-We have an abundance of expertise working with everyone involved and We understand their needs and are accustomed to dealing with all parties involved.
+NC attorneys and accountants depend on our analysis when calculating what the real property is worth for estates, divorces, or other disputes where it is material.
+We have a great deal of expertise dealing with all the parties involved and We understand their needs and are accustomed to dealing with all parties involved.
 We provide appraisal documents for courts or various agencies that meet or exceed their requirements.

-As an attorney handling a divorce, your case's research typically necessitates an appraisal to ascertain fair market value for the residential real estate involved.
-A lot of the time the divorce date differs from the date you ordered the appraisal.
-We're accustomed to the procedures and what's needed to develop a retroactive appraisal that has an effective date and Fair Market Value conclusion corresponding to the date of divorce.
-We perform lots of divorce appraisals and we understand that they require prudence delicately.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, guaranteeing you the utmost discretion.
+As a lawyer dealing with a divorce, your case's research typically needs an appraisal to determine fair market value for the residential real estate involved.
+Often the divorce date differs from the date you purchased the appraisal.
+We're accustomed to the methods and what is essential to perform a retroactive appraisal that has an effective date and Fair Market Value estimate that matches the date of divorce.
+We work on a reasonable number of divorce appraisals (unfortunately) and we understand that they require prudence with the utmost care.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which means the highest amount of confidentiality, resulting in the utmost discretion.